-Her compositions have earned numerous national and international awards, such as the Milwaukee Symphony Orchestra Composer Institute, the 2013 Jerome Foundation award, the Libby Larsen Prize in 28th International Search for New Music Competition, Juilliard Composers’ Orchestra Competition, three ASCAP Morton Gould Young Composer awards, Juilliard’s Palmer Dixon Award for the outstanding composition of the year in 2010 and 2012, as well as special recognition from the Minnesota Orchestra Composer Institute, ASCAP, the Brian Israel Composition Prize, Margaret Blackburn Memorial Competition, the League of Composers (ISCM), and the American Academy of Arts and Letters.
+Her compositions have earned numerous national and international awards, such as the Milwaukee Symphony Orchestra Composer Institute, Jerome Foundation award, the Libby Larsen Prize in 28th International Search for New Music Competition, Juilliard Composers’ Orchestra Competition, three ASCAP Morton Gould Young Composer awards, ASCAP Plus Award, Juilliard’s Palmer Dixon Award for the outstanding composition of the year in 2010 and 2012, as well as special recognition from the Minnesota Orchestra Composer Institute, ASCAP, the Brian Israel Composition Prize, Margaret Blackburn Memorial Competition, the League of Composers (ISCM), and the American Academy of Arts and Letters.
 In 2016, Ms. Razaz was chosen as a recipient of the prestigious Paul & Daisy Soros Fellowship for New Americans, but had to withdraw to pursue other career opportunities.

 Aside from her ongoing engagements in composition, Ms. Razaz is also active as a teacher and an educator.
-She frequently appears as a guest artist presenting master classes across the nation, while teaching piano, composition and music theory privately in New York.
-In 2012 Ms. Razaz joined the faculty of Ramapo College of New Jersey, where she taught music theory and ear training, and served on the advisory committee for the American Federation of Teachers Graduate Scholarship.
+She has appeared as a guest artist presenting master classes across the nation, while teaching piano, composition and music theory privately in New York.
+Ms. Razaz joined the faculty of Ramapo College of New Jersey, where she taught music theory and ear training in 2012-2013, and served on the advisory committee for the American Federation of Teachers Graduate Scholarship.
 She is currently a composition mentor for the 2018 Luna Composition Lab.

 A native of Tehran, Iran, Ms. Razaz started her musical studies in piano at a young age and began composing intuitively at age nine.
-Ms. Razaz attended The Juilliard School on full scholarship, and received her Bachelor and Master of Music in Composition under the tutelage of Samuel Adler, Robert Beaser and John Corigliano.
+Ms. Razaz attended The Juilliard School on full scholarship, and received her Bachelor and Master of Music in Composition under the tutelage of Samuel Adler, Robert Beaser, and John Corigliano.